28 killed in attack on Shi'ite political rally in Iraq

-BAGHDAD A series of explosions killed 28 people and wounded more than 40 at a Shi'ite political organization's rally in Iraq on Friday, police and medical sources said.
+BAGHDAD A series of explosions killed 28 people and wounded more than 40 at a Shi'ite political organisation's rally in Iraq on Friday, police and medical sources said.

 The militant group Asaib Ahl Haq (League of the Righteous) was presenting its candidates for elections on April 30 at the rally in eastern Baghdad.
 Three bombs exploded in succession as people were leaving, Reuters reporters at the scene said.